r-spatial/dtwSat/cran-comments.md

 There was 1 NOTE:

 * checking installed package size ...
-NOTE installed size is 6.7Mb sub-directories of 1Mb or more: lucc_MT  6.2Mb
+NOTE installed size is  7.2Mb sub-directories of 1Mb or more: lucc_MT   6.1Mb

-  This version includes 'tif' files for an example of spatiotemporal analysis using dtwSat.
-The example is small but meaningful for a spatiotemporal analysis of land use changes.
-The 'tif' files are used in the documentation of the package and in the vignette of the package.
+  This version includes 'tif' files used to reproduce the examples in the vignette and documentation.
+The data set is the smallest that is still meaningful for a spatiotemporal analysis of land cover changes.
+This examples and data sets are crutial for the user to learn how to use the package.

 * Optimization